gunnbr/GthxNetBot/README.md

 ## Docker
 To run with environment overrides and network access to localhost and automatic restart, use:
     docker run --env-file ./othx.env --network="host" --restart unless-stopped gthxnetbot:latest
+Then status can be monitored by way of the configured logging.